MLton/mltonlib/com/ssh/extended-basis/unstable/readme.txt

    public/

-      This directory contains the documented signature definitions (*.sig) and listings of all all top-level bindings exported by this library (export*.sml).
+      This directory contains the documented signature definitions (*.sig) and listings of all top-level bindings exported by this library (export*.sml).
 The contents of this directory should be sufficient to understand the extensions provided by this library.